liclac/liclac.eu/content/bee-movie.md

 -To be a bee
 -Start thinking bee

--Can't l wait and see?
+-Can't I wait and see?
 -No, Barry, that's not to be

 Be a busy little bee